What Is Chlamydia?

 There are a few different tests your doctor can use to diagnose chlamydia.
-He or she will probably use a swab to take a sample from the urethra in men or from the cervix in women and then send the specimen to a laboratory to be analyzed.
-There are also other tests which check a urine sample for the presence of the bacteria.
+They’ll probably use a swab to take a sample, either from the urethra (the tube urine comes out of) in men or from the cervix in women.
+It goes to a laboratory for analysis.
+They may also check a urine sample for the bacteria.

+Chlamydia is curable.
+Because it’s a bacterial infection, doctors can treat it with antibiotics.
 If you have chlamydia, your doctor will prescribe oral antibiotics, usually azithromycin (Zithromax) or doxycycline.
-Your doctor will also recommend your partner(s) be treated to prevent reinfection and further spread of the disease.
+They’ll also recommend your partner(s) get treated to prevent reinfection and further spread of the disease.

 With treatment, the infection should clear up in about a week or two.
-It is important to finish all of your antibiotics even if you feel better.
+It’s important to finish all of your antibiotics, even if you feel better.

-Women with severe chlamydia infection may require hospitalization, intravenous antibiotics (medicine given through a vein), and pain medicine.
+Women who have a severe chlamydia infection may need treatment in a hospital, intravenous antibiotics (medicine given through a vein), and pain medicine.